akashsahu-gh/technical-tests-master/README.md

 Updated Dockerfile at https://github.com/akashsahu-gh/technical-tests-master/blob/master/Test1/Dockerfile

 # Test 2:
-Application program is written in Python language and CI Setup is done in Google Cloud Platform project
+Application program is written in Python language and CI Setup is done in Google Cloud Platform project.
+Below GCP services are used to setup Application
+    1. Cloud Build --> To create image and run via Cloud run
+    2. Container Registry --> To store application docker image
+    3. Cloud Run --> Run the application image in CI/CD setup with every new commit in GitBranch.

+For CI/CD below actions will be taken by Cloud Build as soon as commit/push has happened in GitHub Branch.
+    1. Create new Docker Container image
+    2. Push Container image to Google Container Registry
+    3. Cloud Run will run another revision for container image and traffic will be slowly diverted to new revision and old revision will be stopped.

+Note: By Default, Cloud Run will have Authentication enabled therefore no public access.
+Authentication can be disabled which will make URL accessible to public internet

 # Steps to setup application in a GCP Project
 1. Create Project & Enable api's via CloudShell